 Mexican Street Corn is one of my favorite quick and tasty foods that can be found at street stands all over Mexico.
 The ears of corn are tossed on the grill to get tender and sweet, then they’re lathered up with a mixture of mayo and sour cream, and topped with cotija (Mexican cheese), chili powder, and cilantro.

 This is a fantastic way to add excitement to your regularly old corn on the cob.
 Whether you cook it on the grill outside or on the stovetop, it’s easy and delicious.
-It’s also a fun way to serve corn at a bbq.
+It’s also a fun way to serve corn at a BBQ party.
 You can set out all the ingredients and allow guests to build their own perfect street corn.

 In Mexico this corn is called Elote.
 After one bite, you’ll surely understand why it’s so popular in Mexico.
 We make it frequently at home.
 We even experiment with different version (think different sauces, cheeses and spices).
 There’s no end to what you can do to dress up your corn.